bio-ontology-research-group/UNMIREOT/results.md

 The only case, so far, in which a more expressive reasoner revealed additional unsatisfiable classes was OBI, for which there were 3 more unsatisfiable classes.

-I am currently awaiting results (or not, haha) from the following experiments, which originally timed out but were deemed 'interesting' and have been given extra time because there were unsatisfiable results revealed by ELK:
+I am currently awaiting results (or not, haha) from the following experiments, which originally timed out but were deemed 'interesting' because there were unsatisfiable results revealed by ELK, so have been given extra time:

 * FBbt with HermiT
 * MP with FACT++